atyryshkina/algorithm-performance-analysis/README.md

 The prediction of runtimes of complex algorithms using machine learning approaches has been done before. [[1]](https://doi.org/10.1007/11508380_24)[[2]](https://doi.org/10.1109/CCGRID.2009.58)[[3]](https://doi.org/10.1145/1551609.1551632)[[4]](https://doi.org/10.1109/CCGRID.2009.77)[[5]](https://doi.org/10.1007/11889205_17)

-The popularity of cloud computing has also stimulated activity in the problem of resource usage prediction. [[6]](https://doi.org/10.1016/j.future.2011.05.027)[[7]](10.1109/CCECE.2013.6567848)[[8]](10.1109/CNSM.2010.5691343)
+The popularity of cloud computing has also stimulated activity in the problem of resource usage prediction. [[6]](https://doi.org/10.1016/j.future.2011.05.027)[[7]](https://doi.org/10.1109/CCECE.2013.6567848)[[8]](https://doi.org/10.1109/CNSM.2010.5691343)
-The methods developed for cloud computing, however, typically scale virtual machines with no knowledge of what programs or algorithms are running on the maching.
-The predictions are based on traffic and use patterns.
-In this project we want to estimate complex algorithms' resource requirements, not on predicting the traffic of a website.
+The methods developed for cloud computing, however, typically scale virtual machines with no knowledge of which programs or algorithms are being run.
+The predictions are based on traffic and use patterns as a seqential time analysis.

-In a few works, new machine learning methods are designed specifically for the problem.
+In a few works, new machine learning methods are designed specifically to estimate a complex algorithms' resource requirements.
 In 2008, [Gupta et al.](http://doi.org/10.1109/ICAC.2008.12) proposed a tool called a PQR (Predicting Query Runtime) Tree to classify the runtime of queries that users place on a server.
 The PQR tree dynamically choose runtime bins during training that would be appropriate for a set of historical query runtimes.
 The paper notes that the PQR Tree outperforms the decision tree.

 Most previous works tweak and tailor old machine learning methods to the problem.
 For instance, in 2010, [Matsunaga](http://doi.org/10.1109/CCGRID.2010.98) enhances on the PQR Tree by adding linear regressors at its leaves, naming it PQR2.
 They test their model against two bioinformatic analyses tools: BLAST (a local alignment algorithm) and RAxML (a phylogenetic tree constructer).
 The downside of PQR2 is that there are not readily available libraries of the model in popular programming languages like Python or R.